Electric Chopper Price in India: What You Get at Rs 500, 1,000 & 2,500

 The “Cheap = Expensive” Trap

 This is the maths most buyers skip.
-A Rs 150 Ganesh pull-string chopper feels like a bargain at the checkout.
+A Rs 150 unbranded pull-string chopper feels like a bargain at the checkout.
 But when the string snaps in three months and the blades go dull in six, you replace it.
 Then replace it again.
 Here is what that actually costs over a year versus buying one better chopper upfront.

 | Scenario | Unit Cost | Replacements per Year | Total Annual Cost | Lifespan |